A German Immigrant Girl Shares Her Adventure

 You have been a good, affectionate daughter, and I am confident you will make equally as good a wife if you strive to bear in mind the caution you have given you.
 Remember that he who mirth his spirit is better than he that taketh a city,'

-" But, father, I have tried to do right in the past, and yet we have not been happy."
+" But, father, I have tried to do right in the past, yet we have not been happy."
 "Have you ever sought strength from on high to aid you in this matter, my daughter?"

 "No, I have not, father."

 "Then let me counsel you to seek it at once.
 Here is another duty I fear I have also been too remiss.
-I should have led you to Him, who is an ever-present help in time of trouble.'
+I should have led you to Him, who is an ever-present help in times of trouble.'
 But his gracious invitations to 'come unto him' are never withdrawn, and if you will but go to him, he will indeed bless you."

 But it was only for a moment, and then I began to reflect upon what he had been saying.
 "Is it true," I thought, "that so much of the fault is mine as his words imply?
 If so, it shall be so no longer.
 Never again shall Esmond have occasion to find fault with my temper if it is in my power to prevent it.

-I was waiting for a more convenient season and allowed the golden hour to pass, which had improved and saved me from the terrible future.
+I was waiting for a more convenient season and allowed the golden hour to pass, which had improved and saved me from a terrible future.
 For, had I then, when my heart was tender, and when God seemed so near, and so willing to bless, given my heart to him, and afterward habitually sought his aid when temptations arose, all would have been well.

 When we reached home, my husband gave me a warm and cordial greeting, which I returned with heartfelt joy.
-I did not tell him of the resolutions I had been forming, but I intended to put them into practice.
+I did not tell him the resolutions I had been forming, but I intended to put them into practice.

 I sometimes think that if my husband could have known how much I had to contend with, how earnestly I was striving to overcome a naturally high spirit, together with the faults of my early training, or instead want of training, he would have been more patient with me at this time.
 But he did not seem to, and I never explained it to him, as I now sometimes wish I had done.